Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Explicit examples of spectral sequences

-We use the method from \cref{Dn via extended attraction graph}, as the previous method that uses the invariant polynomials becomes too complicated.
-The core for $E_6$ is the $E_6$-Dynkin tree of spheres, and the sphere $C$ that corresponds to the trivalent node of $E_6$ is fixed.
-Thus, like in the previous example, the standard action has a square-root, which is a weight-1 {\contracting } action, and its weight decomposition at $C$ is $H_0\oplus H_1.$ The attraction graph is an $E_6$ Dynkin diagram.
-We get a $\Z/2$-torsion and two $\Z/3$-torsion line bundles over fixed points that correspond to the leaves, \cref{E_6attractionGraph}.
+We use the method from \cref{Dn via extended attraction graph} (using invariant polynomials is too complicated).
+The core for $E_6$ is the $E_6$-Dynkin tree of spheres; the sphere $C$ corresponding to the trivalent node is fixed.
+Thus, as in the previous example, the standard action has a square-root: a weight-1 {\contracting } action with weight decomposition $H_0\oplus H_1$ at $C$.
+The attraction graph is an $E_6$ Dynkin diagram.
+We get a $\Z/2$-torsion and two $\Z/3$-torsion line bundles over fixed points, corresponding to the leaves in \cref{E_6attractionGraph}.

 Thus, the {\MB } submanifolds are circles, and their shifts are calculated in the usual way from the weight decompositions $H_{-1}\oplus H_2$, $H_{-2}\oplus H_3$, $H_{-2}\oplus H_3$ of their converging points.